sritharanya/tria/readme.md

-hello there, this is gonna be my problem solving repog
+Hello there, this is gonna be my problem solving repo .